-By comparing the brains of humans, higher primates, and monkeys with new imaging data, the new study was able to identify AF in the auditory complex of both halves of the human brain and determine that it was more developed on the left side than in the right one.
+By comparing the brains of humans, higher primates, and monkeys with new imaging data, the new study was able to identify AF in the auditory complex of both halves of the human brain and determine that it was more developed on the left side than it was. the right one.

 They then showed a similar (albeit less pronounced) path that existed in the same areas both in the brains of macaques and chimpanzees.

-From language related to hearing to "total" language
+From language linked to hearing to "total" language

 Noting how the connection has evolved differently in humans, the authors argue that our language system seems to have moved away from such a great dependence on the auditory path, involving multiple temporal and parietal areas of the brain.

-“There was something special about this journey.
+"There was something special about this journey.
 The link with projection from the auditory system to the regions of the frontal cortex, which in humans support language, is fascinating.
-So we were honestly surprised to find him there and to see that both types of monkeys have their own version of this path too. "
+So we were honestly surprised to find it there and see that both kinds of monkeys have their own version of this path. "

 In summary: of course, the origins of human language are completely unique.
 However, these results suggest that we are not alone with sophisticated levels of auditory cognition and voice communication.